AlexDuvalinho/AI_Vampire_vs_Werewolves/README.md

 - create a SmartScan that would give us long term thinking and restrict the number of possible moves (only interesting moves)
 - find ways to store some results and win computation time
 - test on many different maps to make sure our player is robust.
 As a result, no bug was encountered during the competition which is a great achievement.

+The project report summarizes our work and gives some detailed theoretical explanations about the bot's behaviour.